Ankit991/Hunter-Assassin-Mechanism/README.md

 # Hunter Assassin Mechanism
+i have tried to create a mechanism of hunter assassin which is a 2d Andriod game.
-    The project is for learning purpose
+    The project is for learning purpose only